Interview Question: Demonstrating Leadership Skills – Answer Tips

 Answers using this method follow the below structure:

 A – Activity (or action) – What did you do?
 Detail the steps you took and why you took them.
-This part, focusing on your actions during a high-pressure situation, is key to illustrating your problem-solving skills and adaptability, crucial traits for any role.
+This is your chance to showcase your skills in prioritizing and executing tasks efficiently, directly addressing the interviewer’s inquiry about your ability to handle the job’s demands.

 Remember though that the B-STAR technique is descriptive not prescriptive.
 You do not need to follow this flow strictly, go with what is best for your answers and that will allow you to put your point across and show your experience the best.

-Tell me about a time you had to handle a high-pressure situation – Example answers
+Tell me about a time when you had to prioritize multiple tasks – Example answers

 Example Answer 1